-The Center for Workforce Transformation has released new research revealing a stark reality: only 53% of employees agree that change is handled effectively in their organization.
+Perceptyx research reveals a persistent problem: only 53% of employees agree that change is handled effectively in their organization.
 This finding, drawn from Perceptyx's 2025 Benchmark Database of millions of global respondents, points to a gap between organizational aspirations and employee experience during times of transformation.

-Change is continuous, not episodic.
+Organizations now manage change as an ongoing condition, not a discrete project with a defined end date.
 Our recent research has explored how organizations are being forced to navigate an endless stream of disruptions: layoffs, return-to-office mandates, economic uncertainty, natural disasters, and artificial intelligence integration.
-Yet while change happens at an unprecedented pace, it often happens to employees rather than with them.
+Despite this volume of communication, 53% favorable scores on change effectiveness suggest that most organizations are broadcasting change at employees rather than building readiness with them.

-Our data reveals concerning patterns.
-In Perceptyx's ongoing Workforce Panel, The Center for Workforce Transformation found that more than 4 in 10 employees shared that they have received communications from their senior leaders regarding a change or disruption impacting their organization.
-Despite this frequency of communication, global benchmark data reveals that positive perceptions about change handling remain stubbornly low at just 53%.
+In Perceptyx's ongoing Workforce Panel, more than 4 in 10 employees shared that they have received communications from their senior leaders regarding a change or disruption impacting their organization.
+Despite this frequency of communication, global benchmark data reveals that positive perceptions about change handling remain stubbornly low at just 53%, reflecting vision clarity gaps that often exist between leadership and frontline employees.

 When it comes to navigating change, few factors are more influential than a strong sense of belonging.
 Employees who feel a strong sense of belonging are 2.4x as likely to feel supported in adapting to change.
 This shows that trust and inclusion serve as important foundations for transformation readiness.